vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 Build rules that ensure the relevant HTTP request components used for input into paths do not contain known path traversal patterns.

 ??? info "Solution"
-    1.	create string match condition named filterTraversal with 3 filters
+    1.	create a **String and regex matching** _String match_ type condition named filterTraversal with 3 filters
         1. uri, starts with, url_decode, _/include_
         2. query_string, contains, url_decode, _../_
         3. query_string, contains, url_decode, _://_